-- a drip (infusion) into a vein at the same time as your chemotherapy
+- As a drip (infusion) into a vein at the same time as your chemotherapy

-- as a liquid that you drink.
-You can add the mesna to a soft drink, such as orange juice or cola, to help it taste nicer.
-It can be kept in a refrigerator for up to 24 hours after mixing.
+- As a liquid that you drink.
+The mesna liquid is added to a flavoured soft drink, such as orange juice or cola.
+It can be kept in a sealed container in a fridge for up to 24 hours after mixing.
 Your doctor, nurse or pharmacist can explain more about this to you

-- as a tablet.
+- As a tablet.
 The tablets can be taken with food or on an empty stomach.
-If you are given tablets, it is important to take them as exactly as your healthcare professional explains.
+If you are given tablets, it is important to take them as exactly as your nurse or pharmacist explains.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.

 You may get some of the side effects we mention, but you are unlikely to get all of them.
 It is often difficult to know which side effects may be caused by mesna and which ones may be caused by the chemotherapy.
 Always tell your doctor or nurse about the side effects you have.